 Imagine you are 16 years old, and you have just found out you are pregnant.
 What would you do?

 For too many in Tasmania, this is reality.
-For many pregnant teenagers, the only option is to put their newborn in State Care.

 The benefits to mothers, children and the community include: